ABI - Application Binary Interface

 A libcurl upgrade does not break the ABI or change established and documented behavior.
 Your application can remain using libcurl just as before, only with fewer bugs and possibly with added new features.

 In libcurl land, you cannot tell by the libcurl version number if that libcurl is binary compatible or not with another libcurl version.
-As a rule, we don't break the ABI so you can always upgrade to a later version without any loss or change in functionality.
+As a rule, we do not break the ABI so you can always upgrade to a later version without any loss or change in functionality.

 Whenever there are changes done to the library that will cause an ABI breakage, that may require your application to get attention or possibly be changed to adhere to new things, we will bump the soname.
 Then the library will get a different output name and thus can in fact be installed in parallel with an older installed lib (on most systems).
 Thus, old applications built against the previous ABI version will remain working and using the older lib, while newer applications build and use the newer one.